-1. Inflate one 12" balloon with helium and tie with string.
+Inflate one 12″ helium-grade balloon with helium and tie with string.
 This will be the main part of the cactus.
-Inflate a 9" balloon only part way to form one of the “pads”.
+Inflate a 9″ helium-grade balloon only part way to form one of the “pads”.
 Knot and then trim off most of the end of the balloon as shown below.

-2. Add a dab of hot glue (I promise it won't pop the balloon!) to the base of the 9" balloon and position it where you want it on the 12" balloon, holding in place a few seconds for the glue to dry.
+Add a small dab of hot glue (on low setting) to the base of the 9″ balloon and position it where you want it on the 12″ balloon, holding in place a few seconds for the glue to dry.
 Note: it is important to use a small amount of glue on the low heat setting to avoid popping the balloons.
 You can add another small dab of hot glue to the side of the balloon if needed to get it to lay flat.
 Repeat by making another 1 or 2 “pads” and sticking on the larger balloon.

-3. Use a Sharpie to draw little spikes on the cactus!
+Use a black permanent marker to draw little spikes on the cactus!

-4. Add a few pink pom-poms to the top of each pad with a small dab of hot glue.
+Add a few pink pom-poms to the top of each pad with a small dab of hot glue.
 These will be the pink fruits on the top of the cactus pads.

 That’s it!
 Even though there are a few steps involved, the process to make one is very quick!
 These helium inflated balloons should last at least 6 hours.
 You can also skip the elmake an air-filled cactus balloon